tombl/upload./README.md

 A tiny clientside uploader for s3 presigned URLs.

-Built with Svelte 5 and compiled into a single small html file.
+Built with SvelteKit+Svelte 5 and compiled into a single zip.

 ## Setup